davidegc1/NFL-Game-Predictor/README.md

 ## Acknowledgements

-Special thanks to Professor Zoran Djordjevic and colleagues who supported the project.
+Special thanks to Professor Alexander Belyaev and colleagues who supported the project.